misterflud/aoleynikov/chapter_009/crud2/readme.md

 13.02.2018
 I understand why url from jsp and html is different.
 We can write like this "./authUser" in html and after that url will be localhostblablabla/crud2/authUser.
 AJax and JavaScript are good tools, but a lot of mistakes not clear for me.
 I trying send simple JSON object and ajax sends request, server send response, but JSON CANN'T parse it.
 Why.

+14.02.2018
+I change jquery code and now it works.